Surrogacy By State

 DID YOU KNOW?

-If you're looking for a surrogate, the best surrogacy agencies in Florida can help you find a match in an average of 30-90 days.
+If you're looking for a surrogate, the best surrogacy agencies in Florida can help you find a match with an average of 1 - 4 months.

 You should always be cautious if you choose to search for a match independently, without the protection of a surrogacy professional.
 Whether you look online or ask through your personal connections, you’ll be responsible for vetting any of those potential matches, and you could be at risk for fraud.
 Use your best judgment if approaching this path.